 When you hear the term “virtual reality,” do you think of a Sci-Fi movie or of a teenager playing the latest multiplayer war games?
-These are the images of virtual reality technology (VR) that we’ve been most fed by the media, but the fact is that that VR is now going mainstream in more ways than one.
+These are the images of virtual reality technology (VR) that we’ve been most fed by the media, but the fact is that VR is now going mainstream in more ways than one.

 Virtual Reality and Architecture